jramsythetin/jramsythetin/ReadMe.md

 ###

-<p align="left">I'm focused on sharpening my skills in Java and Spring every day, getting deeper into the ecosystem and building solid back-end solutions.  <br>I've got my eyes on Kotlin and Go next always looking to expand my toolkit and stay up to date with modern tech.  <br>I enjoy tackling real-world problems through code, writing clean and efficient solutions, and constantly pushing myself to level up.</p>
+<p align="left">I'm focused on sharpening my skills in Java and Spring every day, getting deeper into the ecosystem and building solid back-end solutions.
+I've got my eyes on Kotlin and Go next always looking to expand my toolkit and stay up to date with modern tech.
+I enjoy tackling real-world problems through code, writing clean and efficient solutions, and constantly pushing myself to level up.</p>

 ###